Living Cost in London for Indian Students 2026: Monthly Expenses Breakdown

 Apply Now

 The living cost in London is one of the first things Indian students consider when planning to study in the UK.
-With over 98,890 Indian students enrolled in UK universities as of 2024, London continues to be one of the most popular and expensive study destinations in the world.
+According to the latest HESA 2024/25 data, India remains one of the largest source countries for international students in the UK, with Indian students continuing to make London one of the most popular and expensive study destinations in the world.

-If you're wondering how to manage it all, from choosing budget-friendly accommodations to navigating student discounts and public transport costs, this blog has got you covered.
+If you’re wondering how to manage it all — from choosing budget-friendly accommodation to navigating student discounts and public transport — this blog has got you covered.

 By the end of this blog, you will know

-• The average monthly living expenses for Indian students in London are broken down by category.
+• The average monthly living expenses for Indian students in London in 2026, broken down by category.

 • Smart budgeting tips, tools, and hacks to make your UK life more affordable.